Investing Investing Basics

 However, there are some big downsides and risks to day trading in an IRA.
 First, if you day trade too often, you'll be classified as a "pattern day trader" and could be required to keep a minimum of $25,000 in your account.

-There are also limits on deductible IRA contributions you can make each year, so you may not be able to deposit enough, and your brokerage may stop you from continuing to day trade.
+There are also limits on IRA contributions you can make each year, so you may not be able to deposit enough, and your brokerage may stop you from continuing to day trade.

 Another issue is that standard margin accounts aren't available in IRAs.
-Many day traders rely on margin accounts which allow them to borrow money they can use to make new trades.
+Many day traders rely on margin accounts, which allow them to borrow money they can use to make new trades.

 Consider looking for a brokerage that offers a "limited margin" account that enables you to make trades before funds have settled.
 These accounts require you to keep a large balance in most cases, and you can't borrow against your stocks to make new investments.
 However, you won't have to wait days for funds to settle before making another trade.